All Episodes

 The Joker poster.

-You know, everybody was everybody thought that has to be some militia guy that put the Joker post.
+You know, everybody was, everybody thought, that has to be some militia guy that put the Joker post.

-The guy is from Chicago, some Illinois.
+The guy is from Chicago.

-He's uh is it he's a he's a whatbacker?
+He's a, yeah, he's a whatbacker?

 Yeah, that's right.

-He's he's he loves Kucinich.
+He loves Kucinich.

 The guy that did this is a far leftist.